 3 Reasons Why Your Patients Aren’t Buying Annual Supplies

-Most ECPs balance two primary goals:
+In terms of their CL business, most ECPs balance two primary goals:

-- Give patients access to the contact lens product that will fit their needs and lifestyle comfortably and effectively
+- Give patients access to the contact lens product that will fit their health needs and lifestyle comfortably and effectively

 - Sell a whole year supply of contact lenses to each patient

 A higher annual supply rate means less worry about patient compliance in the future and a higher contact lens capture rate, which means more revenue for your practice.

 Do You Know Your True Annual Supply Rate?